-While for many, COP27 hasn’t stacked up quite as expected, another summit has seen more success with its initiative to regulate shark killings.
+While for many, COP27 hasn’t stacked up reasonably as expected; another summit has seen more success with its initiative to regulate shark killings.

-Sharks, and in particular requiem sharks, are sort after for various properties, but mostly for their fins, which are used in soups across Japan and other Asian countries.
-Historically, the practice has been largely unregulated and is particularly cruel to the animal.
+Sharks, particularly requiem sharks, are sort after for various properties, but primarily for their fins used in soups across Japan and other Asian countries.
+Historically, the practice has been largely unregulated and cruel to the animal.
 Once caught, the fin is removed, and the shark is tossed back into the ocean, still alive and doomed shortly to die.
-The fin helps stabilise the shark and creates a low area of pressure, which increases its efficiency in the water.
+The fin helps stabilise the shark and creates a low-pressure area, increasing its efficiency in the water.
 Surviving the loss of their fins is never much of a problem for these sharks as they either quickly bleed out or are devoured by hungry predators attracted by the scent of blood.

 The 186th-nation Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) seeks to change that by limiting commercial trade for requiem sharks.
 The agreement is set to include all 54 species of requiem which are endangered, as well as six hammerhead species and 37 guitarfish, a species of ray fish.

-The proposal is currently backed by 40 countries, including the EU and the UK, making up two-thirds of the potential market.
-Regulation will require countries to ensure their own legal systems when handling any trade.
+The proposal is backed by 40 countries, including the EU and the UK, making up two-thirds of the potential market.
+Regulation will require governments to ensure their legal systems when handling trade.
 Assistance will also be given to customs and border level officials, with necessary CITES permits and certificates to show legal rights for capture.

 Unsurprisingly, Japan, where the shark fin trade is most populous, has protested this movement, attempting to remove 35 species of shark and ray species not in decline.
 Thankfully, their demands were not met.
 Considering around 37% of shark and ray species have entered the endangered list in the last fifty years, it’s perhaps no wonder why the UN also expressed concern about regulating non-endangered species.